[ ]

 What Not To Do

-Don't use non-archival materials to save money.
-Standard mats, cardboard backing, and regular glass defeat the purpose of buying archival prints.
-If budget is constrained, delay framing until you can afford proper materials—or frame smaller sizes first and scale up as budget allows.
+Do not use non-archival materials to save a bit of money.
+Standard mats, cardboard backing, and regular glass defeat the point of buying an archival print.
+If budget is tight, it is better to wait and frame it properly later, or frame a smaller size first.

 Merlin Frame Maker

 Established in 1942—older than modern Singapore itself—Merlin is one of the island's largest custom frame makers.
-Three generations of craftsmen have served collectors, galleries, and museums with museum-quality conservation framing and hand-made frames.
-We work with the expert staff at their River Valley outlet but go for what works for you.
+Three generations of craftsmen have served collectors, galleries, and museums with conservation framing and hand-made frames.
+We work with the team at their River Valley outlet, but go wherever suits you.

 River Valley • Waterloo Centre • Paragon Orchard